alexwernick/cs50-assignments/cs50_assignments/search/degrees/README.md

 # Degrees
 The latest version of Python you should use in this course is Python 3.12.

-Write a program that determines how many “degrees of separation” apart two actors are.T
+Write a program that determines how many “degrees of separation” apart two actors are.

 ## Background
 According to the Six Degrees of Kevin Bacon game, anyone in the Hollywood film industry can be connected to Kevin Bacon within six steps, where each step consists of finding a film that two actors both starred in.